 For more on these publications, see the Publications Bibliography Page.

 Lupus used to write the “Queer I Stand” column at Patheos.com’s Pagan Channel, and currently writes the “Speaking of Syncretism” column at Polytheist.com.

 Lupus presented yearly at PantheaCon (over Presidents’ Day Weekend in San Jose, CA) from 2007 to 2015, and also holds regular public rituals in the Seattle area.
 Lupus has also presented at the 2012 Esoteric Book Conference in Seattle, WA (and usually attends the event in other years), and at the Polytheist Leadership Conference in Fishkill, NY in 2014.
 In 2015, Lupus was one of the organizers (the least of them!) for the first Many Gods West conference in Olympia, WA, and was in charge of the opening and closing rituals, as well as holding the spiritual awareness and presence of the conference, which was a tremendous success and an honor to do.
-E will also be presenting at the World Parliament of Religions in October of 2015 in Salt Lake City, UT.
+E also attended the World Parliament of Religions in October of 2015 in Salt Lake City, UT.

 For more information on P. Sufenas Virius Lupus’ practices and writings, see the interviews by Rebecca Buchanan on Sequential Tart and Eternal Haunted Summer, as well as the interview by Galina Krasskova on Patheos.com.
 Other resources and podcast appearances can be found on the sidebar to the right under “OTHER EKKLESÍA ANTÍNOOU AND P. SUFENAS VIRIUS LUPUS THINGS.”

 To contact P. Sufenas Virius Lupus via e-mail, write to aediculaantinoi (at) hotmail (dot) com.